ycatsh/physics-sim/README.md

 <br>

 ## N-body Simulation
 Approximating Gravity in C++ using the [Barnes-Hut Algorithm](https://en.wikipedia.org/wiki/Barnes%E2%80%93Hut_simulation).
-Using [Quadtrees](https://en.wikipedia.org/wiki/Quadtree), gravity for far off clusters of particles that close together is grouped and treated like a bigger particle for which gravity is applied (just an approximation).
+Using [Quadtrees](https://en.wikipedia.org/wiki/Quadtree), gravity for far off clusters of particles that are close together are grouped and treated like bigger particles for which gravity is applied (just an approximation).
 This allows for O(N logN) [time complexity](https://en.wikipedia.org/wiki/Time_complexity) making the simulation viable for huge number of particles.

 <br>
 <br>